 |Mr. Vinod Zutshi||Deputy Election Commissionerfirstname.lastname@example.org||23052023,23052024||23052025|

 |Mr. Umesh Sinha||Deputy Election Commissionerfirstname.lastname@example.org||23052081,23052226||23052227|

 |Mr. P.K.
 Dash||Director Generalemail@example.com||23356025, 23715028||23318506|

-About Election Commission of IndiaThe Election Commission of India (ECI) is a constitutional body responsible for administering elections in India according to the rules and regulations mentioned in the Constitution.
-It was established on January 25, 1950 with the aim to define and control the process for elections conducted at various levels: parliament, state legislatures, and the offices of the president and vice president of India.
+About Election Commission of IndiaThe Election Commission of India (ECI) is a constitutional body responsible for administering elections in India according to the rules and regulations mentioned in the Constitution of India.
+It was established on January 25, 1950 with an aim to define and control the process for elections conducted at various levels: Parliament, State Legislatures, and the offices of the President and Vice President of India.
 In other words, the ECI ensures smooth and successful functioning of the democracy.

 Functions and PowersThe main functions of the ECI are as follows: